Not the End of the World (song)

 "Not the End of the World" (Note: Alternatively known as "It's Not the End of the World".) is a song by American singer Katy Perry from her sixth studio album Smile (2020).
-It was released on December 21, 2020, by Capitol Records as the third single from the album.
 It was written by the singer, Jacob Kasher Hindlin, Michael Pollack, Andrew Goldstein, and Madison Love, and was produced by Goldstein and Oscar Görres.
 Built off the interpolation of a melody from Steam's 1969 song "Na Na Hey Hey Kiss Him Goodbye", it is a techno-pop and trap-pop track with an underlying disco and techno beat.
 A self-empowerment cut, with the lyrics about positivity and Perry's indifference to her critics.
 Compared to her 2013 single "Dark Horse", the song left music commentary divided.
-Some of them depreciated the single's message in the context of the COVID-19 pandemic.
+Some of them depreciated the song's message in the context of the COVID-19 pandemic.

-An apocalyptic music video directed by duo Similar But Different was released on the same day as the single.
-It features a group of blue-skinned aliens who worship Perry and want to kidnap her but mistakenly abduct American actress Zooey Deschanel due to her resemblance to the singer.
-She is not recognized, and in order to save the planet, she plays along pretending to be Perry by putting her outfits on and performing at the end.
+The music video features a group of blue-skinned aliens who worship Perry and want to kidnap her, but mistakenly abduct American actress Zooey Deschanel due to her resemblance to the singer.
+She is not recognized, and in order to save the planet, she plays along, pretending to be Perry by putting on her outfits and performing at the end.
 The song soundtracked Perry's post encouraging people to vote during the 2020 United States elections.
 "Not the End of the World" was performed during the T Mall Double 11 Gala and the concert residency Play (2021–2023).

 Background and release

 When Katy Perry's fifth studio album, Witness, was released in 2017, it was met with a lukewarm reception.
 Due to that, the singer developed situational depression.
 Her experience with the condition influenced her next record, with "Not the End of the World" being an attempt to address her depression.
 After announcing in July 2020 how her then-upcoming album would be called Smile, she started the "Smile Sundays" livestream series leading up to its release.
 During the broadcasts, she unveiled various album tracks, including "Not the End of the World".
 The album was released on August 28, with "Not the End of the World" being its sixth track.
 A few days ahead of the great conjunction of 2020, Perry surprise-released her fifth compilation extended play Cosmic Energy on December 18, with "Not the End of the World" serving as its opening track.
-Three days later, she issued the song as the third single from Smile, coinciding with the release of its music video.
+Three days later, the music video for the song was released.